19th – 20th April 2017 (London) – Registration OPEN

 - “I found your course enlightening, stimulating and utterly absorbing.”

 - “Excellent and enjoyable course.
 For one who thought of himself as a conscientious teacher, I realised the usefulness of modern teaching methods.”

 - “All doctors need exposing to this at an early stage in their careers.”

 We have made every attempt to keep the course fee to the minimum and will hold the programme at the BOA, unless stated otherwise.
 The course fee is £400 for BOA members for the two days (£700 for non members).
 This covers lunch and refreshments on both days.

-Fees are due and payable at the time of registration.
+Fees are payable at the time of registration.
 Please note that once a place is confirmed, there is a no-refund policy as the budgets are too tight to cope with any last minute cancellations.